Marylebone station: GCR and LNER

 The original plan was for eight platforms, but half were designated as a "possible future extension" and the cost of building the GCML was greater than expected.
 The line leading to the station cut through 70 acre of middle-class housing, including the Eyre Estate in St John's Wood and the area around Lord's, drawing protests and requiring a relocation of the track and station facilities.
-There was never enough money for the extra platforms, and only four were built, three inside the train shed and one to its west (platform 4).
+There was never enough money for the extra platforms and only four were built: three inside the train shed and one to its west (platform 4).
 As a result, the concourse is unusually long and had three walls for most of the 20th century.
 The northern wall was missing, as the GCR anticipated that the other four platforms, under an extended train shed, would be built later on.
 An office block was later built on the vacant site.
 The cost of the London Extension meant that the adjoining Great Central Hotel, designed by Sir Robert William Ellis, was built by a different company.
 The hotel operated for a relatively short time and was converted to offices in 1945, becoming the headquarters of British Rail from 1948 to 1986.
 The offices were restored as a hotel in 1993.

 The GCR constructed an engine shed at the site in 1897, but it was short lived.
 A locomotive servicing area, consisting of a turntable and coaling stage remained in use until the end of steam traction at the station in 1966.

-Passenger traffic on the GCR was never heavy because it was the last main line to be built and had difficulty competing against longer-established rivals (especially the Midland Railway from its terminal at St Pancras) for the lucrative intercity passenger business.
+Passenger traffic on the GCR was never heavy because it was the last main line to be built; it therefore had difficulty competing against longer-established rivals, especially the Midland Railway from its terminal at St Pancras, for the lucrative inter-city passenger business.
 Low passenger traffic meant Marylebone was the quietest and most pleasant of London's termini.
-The GCR was unhappy about having to use part of the Metropolitan Railway's route to reach Marylebone, and opened a new line to High Wycombe on 2 April 1906.
+The GCR was unhappy about having to use part of the Metropolitan Railway's route to reach Marylebone and opened a new line to High Wycombe on 2 April 1906.
 The additional suburban services generated traffic for the station, which had previously been so empty on occasion that the staff outnumbered passengers.
 While passenger traffic remained relatively sparse, the line was heavily used for freight, especially coal; in 1914, 67% of traffic was goods-related.
 Trains ran from the north and East Midlands to the freight depot adjoining the station, which was marginally the largest in London.